nirucon/nirucon-suckless-modscript/README.md

    - Follow the prompts to input the new font or size.

 4. **Rebuild the configuration**:
-   - The script will update the `config.def.h` / `config..h` files and run `make clean install` to apply changes.
+   - The script will update the `config.def.h` / `config.h` files and run `make clean install` to apply changes.
    - You need to restart the modified software for changes to take effect.

 5. **Repeat or exit**: